Harnessing the Power of the Sun with a Solar Garden Light

 The circuit diagram (above) shows how the components are connected up to make the solar garden light.
 The diode allows the battery to be charged during the day and prevents it from discharging through the solar cell at night.
 The transistor, Q1, turns the rest of the circuit on when it goes dark.
 Since the LED needs 3.5 Volts, and the cell only delivers 1.2 Volts, some extra circuitry is needed.
 This turns the LED on for a third of the time, but at 3 times the battery voltage, and, because this happens hundreds of times a second, the human eye thinks the LED is always on.

-Our solar garden light kit includes the PCB, parts, solar cell and rechargeable battery for just £3.45 per kit.
+Our solar garden light kit includes the PCB, parts, solar cell and rechargeable battery.
 Click here to view ordering information

 Learn more about the author read more »